 Meet the team

 During your pregnancy you may see some or all of these members of our integrated maternity team.
-If you’d like to know more about roles, please ask.
+If you’d like to know more about the different roles, please ask.

 A midwife can be a man or a woman who is “with woman”.
-His or her role as a midwife involves looking after you and your baby’s wellbeing during pregnancy, labour, and the period after your baby is born which is known as the postnatal period.
+Their role as a midwife involves looking after you and your baby’s wellbeing during pregnancy, labour, and the period after your baby is born (which is known as the postnatal period).

 Professional Midwifery Advocates (PMAs)

 Professional Midwifery Advocates (PMAs) are experienced midwives who have received additional training.
 They help other midwives provide safe care for you, your baby and your family.
 They make sure that the care you receive from your midwife is right for you and will meet your needs.

 Student midwives work alongside experienced midwives on placements throughout the hospital and community settings.
 They are undertaking a course of study at one of our partner universities.
 They work under close supervision and only undertake tasks they have been trained to do.
 If you would prefer not to have a student midwife participating in your care please discuss this with your midwife.